Anneal-path correction in flux qubits: Master Equation simulations

-where $\mathcal{P}$ denotes the Cauchy principal value.
+The AME formalism breaks down if one tries to replace the Ohmic bath spectral function with a $1/f$ spectrum~\cite{Albash2012}.
+To handle this case other tools are needed, such as recent work on open-system evolution equations that can capture the effects of both fast and slow noise~\cite{Smirnov2018,Mozgunov2019}.
+We have evidence (work in progress) that the polaron-transformed Redfield equation~\cite{Xu2016} with hybrid (slow and fast) environments yields linewidth-broadened features compared to the AME.

 We note that in order to keep the computations for the multi-level circuit manageable, at each time step of the ODE solver we rotate the density matrix into the instantaneous eigenbasis of the Hamiltonian that is truncated (e.g., truncated at 10 eigenlevels), calculate all the above terms for AME, and then rotate it back into its initial basis.